-TAG has positioned its operations with large conventional and major unconventional opportunity, underpinned by low-risk development assets.
+TAG has positioned its operations with the opportunity for reserve-based growth through oil field development and lower risk exploration prospects in the comercially proven Taranaki region.
 The Company produces high netback oil sold primarily to Asian refineries receiving Brent Oil pricing.
-And the natural gas TAG produces is sold into New Zealand’s thriving gas market via a three km tie-in that links TAG’s gas infrastructure to the high-capacity LTS gas pipeline and the gas-hungry Taranaki region.
-Strong demand for natural gas in Taranaki, coupled with tight supply, has driven gas pricing to premiums above North American gas pricing.
+And the natural gas TAG produces is sold into New Zealand’s domestic gas market via a three km tie-in that links TAG’s gas infrastructure to the high-capacity LTS gas pipeline and the thriving Taranaki region.

 TAG is developing two oil and gas fields with multiple zone oil and gas discoveries in the relatively shallow Mt.
 Messenger and Urenui formations, which encompasses an 85,000-acre prospective play area.
 This development provides TAG with many years of low-risk drilling opportunities with reserve and high netback production upside.Learn More